nipafx/nipafx.dev/content/articles/2015-10-26-will-there-be-module-hell.md

 featuredImage: module-hell
 ---

-Project Jigsaw has [ambitious objectives](http://blog.codefx.org/java/dev/motivation-goals-project-jigsaw/#Goals-Of-Project-Jigsaw), one of them is ["to escape the 'JAR hell' of the brittle and error-prone class-path mechanism"](http://mreinhold.org/blog/late-for-the-train).
+Project Jigsaw has [ambitious objectives](motivation-goals-project-jigsaw#goals-of-project-jigsaw), one of them is ["to escape the 'JAR hell' of the brittle and error-prone class-path mechanism"](http://mreinhold.org/blog/late-for-the-train).
 But while it will achieve many of its goals it looks like it may fall short on this one.

 So will there be module hell instead?

-### Overview

 To know what we are talking about we'll start with a quick recap of JAR hell.
 We will then discuss what aspects Jigsaw touches on and how that might not change the big picture.
 Lastly we will have a look at the official stance on the topic and formulate a proposal to prevent looming module hell.

-[toc exclude=Overview]

 ## JAR Hell